losing-blip/load-balancer-simulation/README.md

 # Load Balancer Simulation

-A fun, interactive simulation of different load balancing strategies using Python Flask and HTML/JS.
+An interactive simulation of different load balancing strategies using Python(Flask), HTML and JS.

 ## Features